DevDimov/recipe-book-gcloud/readme.md

 ## Motivation

-I built this project for the purpose of learning React, working with MongoDB and AWS, and practicing coding in general.
+I built this project for the purpose of learning React, working with SQL and Google Cloud, and practicing coding in general.

 ## Languages and tools used